I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 I was looking for information on how to remove iron from well water naturally, so I did a quick research on it.
 According to the “Essential of geology” journal, 5% of earth’s crust is made up of Iron.
 It is this iron in rocks that finds its way into the water aquifers.
 So What’s the answer?

 An effective technique of removing iron cheaply is by aeration.
 This is a process by which air is added to water.
-When air comes into contact with water, an oxidation reaction between iron and oxygen occurs that results in precipitation of iron.
+When air comes into contact with water, an oxidation reaction between iron and oxygen occurs which results in the precipitation of iron.
 This is the process that the best iron filters use.

 Afterward, a sediment filter is used to remove the rust.
 You can use point of use filters such as shower filters or whole house water filters to remove the solid precipitates.